 Points to Ponder

-“Firms want to differentiate themselves and use advertising and social media,” said Kurt Nuñez, a compliance consultant with Core Compliance & Legal Services.
-“But they’re often not aware of what is required and what is prohibited when it comes to advertising.”
+In today’s landscape, firms are looking to differentiate themselves and use advertising and social media, but they’re often not aware of what is required and what is prohibited when it comes to advertising.

 Confused about the do’s and don’ts of the SEC’s presently evolving advertising rules?
 Our experts can answer your questions.
 Contact us today online or at (619) 278-0020.